vulppi-dev/IntREST/docs/CORE_CONCEPTS.md

 #### Route Groups

 You can define route groups by creating a folder with the group name prefixed with parentheses inside the `app` folder.
-For example, the `app/(my-group)/group/route.ts` file defines the `/group` route. **Note:** If multiple routes conflict because groups, if the system finds multiple methods, it will throw an error.
+For example, the `app/(my-group)/group/route.ts` file defines the `/group` route. **Note:** If multiple routes conflict because groups and the system finds multiple methods, it will use the first one found.

 ### Middleware